Velocidex/velociraptor-docs/content/knowledge_base/tips/registry_finder.md

----
-title: How do I search for registry keys?
+# How do I search for registry keys
----

 To search the registry simply use the "registry" accessor with the `Windows.Search.FileFinder` artifact.